Managing the Kernel on a Linode

 Follow these steps if the Linode is using a Linode kernel:

-- Latest 64-bit or 32-bit kernel: Rebooting the Linode automatically updates the kernel used within your system to the latest Linode kernel release.
+- Latest 64-bit or 32-bit kernel: Rebooting the Linode automatically updates the kernel used within your system to one of the latest Linode kernel release.
 Since new kernel releases are rolled out over a short time period, the actual kernel used by your system may be one or two releases behind.

 - Specific kernel version (ex: